gplepage/vegas/doc/source/tutorial.rst

 10 |~| iterations (old plus new).

-Saving integrators is again useful for costly integrations that might need to be reanalyzed later since the integrator remembers the variable transformations made to minimize errors, and so need not be readapted to the integrand when used later.
+Saving integrators is again useful for costly integrations that might need to be reanalyzed later since the saved integrator remembers the variable transformations made to minimize errors, and so need not be readapted to the integrand when used later.
 The resulting pickle file can be large, however, particularly if ``neval`` is large.
-The adapted :class:`vegas.AdaptiveMap` ``integ.map`` can also
+The (adapted) :class:`vegas.AdaptiveMap` ``integ.map`` can also
 be pickled by itself and results in a smaller file.